nhirakawa/advent-of-code/README.md

 ### LLMs

-I use LLMs for boilerplate tasks - restructuring input/output functions, adding traits, changing function signatures for solution functions - but I do not use LLMs for solving problems.
+I sometimes use Claude Code for programming tasks - restructuring infrastructure, extracting common patterns/strcutures, changing function signatures across many files.
+I do not use it to solve the problem itself.
+I may use it to do code review, or to suggest better, more idiomatic patterns.

 ## Solved